aquasecurity/trivy-operator/docs/design/design_vuln_scan_job_in_same_namespace_of_workload.md

           image: example.registry.com/nginx:1.16
 ```

-To scan the `demo-nginx` deployment, starboard-operator create following scan job in `poc-ns` namespace.
-And starboard-operator
+To scan the `demo-nginx` deployment, trivy-operator create following scan job in `poc-ns` namespace.
+And trivy-operator
 will monitor job, and it will parse the result based on completion state of job.

 ```yaml